 PFA finally closed its doors in 2012 and the chimpanzees were relocated to the Michale E. Keeling Center for Comparative Medicine and Research of The University of Texas MD Anderson Cancer Center in Bastrop, Texas.
 PFA's Director and Co-Founder, Jo Fritz, (who passed away in April 2012) had the remarkable foresight to save as much as possible of the biomaterials arising from the long-term care of the chimpanzees.
 She chose to donate all of these materials to CARTA at UC San Diego, with the one stipulation that the resources be made available to the widest possible range of scientists, specifically those who were interested in a comparative understanding of humans and chimpanzees in health and disease.
 Some of the key resources included:

-- Skeletal Collection: 35 complete skeletons and health records of chimpanzees who died of natural causes or were euthanized to ease terminal suffering
+- Skeletal Collection: 35 complete skeletons of chimpanzees who died of natural causes or were euthanized to ease terminal suffering

 - Library: 368 primatology books, some rare and out of print